I failed to transform the enterprise

 To settle these growing internal disputes, I started talks with upper leadership to move all the people currently working on building/improving products internally into a dedicated business unit, so that internal hierarchies and reporting lines are clearly defined and integrated into the enterprise.
 I even suggested who the new VP could be, a charismatic domain expert who even had leadership roles in the company in the past and was part of the initial "agile team" that started it all.

 Finally, all these things happened, exactly like that.
-One could think that this is where someone has "won" the battle, now everything else would be just smooth sailing towards a bright future, just discussions about roadmaps and teambuilding events left.
+One could think that this is where someone has "won" the battle, and now everything else would be just smooth sailing towards a bright future, just discussions about roadmaps and teambuilding events left.

 At least, my thoughts at this time were something like this.
 This is what peak achievement must be like.
 But in reality, this was where I failed badly with every single decision.

 Even the very first weeks mirrored exactly what went wrong.
 It was effectively impossible to even formulate something like an internal mission statement.
-Not only was the distant target unclear ("digitalize!"), but also how to achieve anything worthwile when key executives are hostile.
+Not only was the distant target unclear ("digitalize!"), but also how to achieve anything worthwhile when key executives are hostile.

 Many months of internal disputes within our unit followed, bitterness about the situation and how to (not) solve it.